Rigorous computation of expansion in one-dimensional dynamics: Introduction

 In Section \ref{sec:digraph} we introduce our innovative algorithm designed to optimise the partition used to construct the weighted digraph and to compute a possibly tight lower bound on \( \lambda \).

-In Section \ref{sec:analysis} we implement our method to compute the expansion exponent \( \lambda \) for many parameters in the quadratic family \eqref{eq:quad}.
-We conduct extensive numerical analyses to compare our method against previous approaches.
-We discuss the limitations of our method and provide numerical evidence to justify that in some cases it is practically impossible to obtain substantially better results using an approach based on interval arithmetic.
+In Section \ref{sec:analysis} we implement our method to compute lower bounds on the expansion exponent for many parameters in the quadratic family.
+We conduct extensive numerical analyses to compare our method against previous approaches, we discuss the limitations of our method and provide numerical evidence to justify that in some cases it is impossible to obtain substantially better results.
 In particular, our computations show that partitions with around $1\,000$ elements constructed though our algorithms consistently provide substantially better estimates than uniform partitions with over $10\,000$ elements at a fraction of their computational cost.

-In Section \ref{sec:periorbit} we introduce a rigorous numerical method for proving the existence of a periodic orbit and computing its expansion exponent \( \lambda \), to be used to provide an upper bound for \( \lambda \) and to show the \emph{optimality} of our results.
+In Section \ref{sec:periorbit} we introduce a method for proving the existence of a periodic orbit and computing an upper bound on its expansion exponent \( \lambda_{\max} \).
+This will be used to provide an upper bound for \( \lambda \) and to show the \emph{optimality} of our results.

 In Section \ref{sec:tecrem} we make some technical remarks about the algorithms and the computations.
 More specifically, in Section \ref{sec:complexity} we discuss the complexity of our algorithms in terms of their computational costs, and in Section \ref{sec:software} we give the details of the hardware and software used in the computations.